mParticle/docs/src/pages/guides/data-subject-requests/index.md

     * The time the Data Subject submitted the request;
     * An optional list of Status Callback URLs.

 1. On receipt of the request, mParticle sets the status of the request to "Pending" and sends a status callback request to all URLs listed in the original request.
-This callback includes an expected completion time for the request, which is calculated as: the time it will be scheduled for processing (details below) plus 48 hours (to ensure the job completes in time).
+This callback includes an expected completion time for the request, which is calculated as: the time it will be scheduled for processing plus 48 hours to ensure the job completes in time.

 1. The Data Controller can check the status of the request at any time.